lwebster-portfolio/lwebster-portfolio/README.md

 I build financial models, automation systems, and predictive analytics tools for complex, multi-entity financial operations.
 My work sits at the intersection of accounting, data engineering, and applied statistics — solving real business problems with defensible methodology.

+> ⚠️ **This portfolio is actively being built out.** Existing models and tools are being sanitized and uploaded on a rolling basis.
+Check back for new repositories.

 ---

 ## What I Build